andytango/mupdf-js/README.md

 Returns: *array of found rectangles of text matches ({x: number, y: number, w: number, h: number}[])*

+You should set `maxHits` to an appropriate level that a user would expect (for example 100), or allow users to set their own limit.
+Alternatively, if you want to allow effectively unlimited search hits (and risk running out of memory), you can set it to C's maximum unsigned 32-bit integer size, which is 4294967295.

 # License

 AGPL, subject to the [MuPDF license](https://www.mupdf.com/licensing/).